stefanylovato/backend1/README.md

 # backend1
-Exercices that I've been doing in my course and to practice Java
+Exercices that I've been doing in my course to practice Java